The conclusive arc of Bakugan.Bakugan Battle Brawlers

 - There actually was one time that Talking Is a Free Action was not in play, during the final battle, when Dan was confused as to why Dragonoid Destroyer was only using 90% of his power.
 This was done for surprise effect later on.

 - Tsundere: Runo and Julie both fit this trope.
-Come to think of it, Billy and Julie could almost be considered a Takahashi Couple as well, except Billy's not part of the main cast so we don't get to see the extended Will They or Won't They? like we do with Dan and Runo.
+Come to think of it, Billy and Julie have Belligerent Sexual Tension as well, except Billy's not part of the main cast so we don't get to see the extended Will They or Won't They? like we do with Dan and Runo.

 - Victorious Childhood Friend: Billy (for Julie); Runo (for Dan)

 - Voice of the Legion: Mag Mel's followers have this in their true forms.

 - Warrior Thespian: Jesse